renovatebot/renovate/docs/usage/configuration-options.md

 - `none`: No release filtering (all releases allowed)
 - `strict`: If the release's constraints match the package file constraints, then it's included

-More advanced filtering options may come in future.
+More advanced filtering options may come in the future.

 There must be a `constraints` object in your Renovate config, or constraints detected from package files, for this to work.
-This feature is limited to the folllowing datasources:
+This feature is limited to the following datasources:

 - `jenkins-plugins`
 - `npm`